raybellis/RRT/README.md

 ## Compiling

-RRT requires a C++11 compatible compiler, Boost, GD, libpng, libjpeg and libz.
+RRT requires a C++11 compatible compiler, Boost, Open Asset Import Library, GD, libpng, libjpeg and libz.
 The supplied Makefile is for Mac OS X with macports.

 ## Running